kimono-project/kimono/README.md

 ``` -->

-### Build from sources
+### Build from sources on Unix/Linux

-Simply open a terminal of your choice and do:
+Simply fire up a terminal of your choice and do:

 ```bash
 cd kimono